-Many people are sensitive to certain smells, but in an olfactory hallucination (phantosmia), you detect smells that aren't really present in your environment.
+An olfactory hallucination (phantosmia) makes you detect smells that aren't really present in your environment.

 The odors detected in phantosmia vary from person to person and may be foul or pleasant.
 They can occur in one or both nostrils.
 The phantom smell may seem to always be present or it may come and go.

-Phantosmia most often occurs as a result of a head injury or upper respiratory infection.
-It can also be caused by temporal lobe seizures, sinusitis, brain tumors, migraine, Parkinson's disease and stroke.
+Phantosmia may be caused by a head injury or upper respiratory infection.
+It can also be caused by temporal lobe seizures, inflamed sinuses, brain tumors and Parkinson's disease.

-Note that phantosmia is different from another disorder of sense of smell, known as parosmia, in which a smell is present in your environment but is distorted.
+Parosmia is another smell disorder that's similar to phantosmia.
+But, in parosmia a smell that's present in your environment is distorted.
 Parosmia can occur with damage to the olfactory system, such as after a severe respiratory infection.
-In this situation, there's usually also a loss of sense of smell.